Motion Search and Motion Recap

 - Changing the time via the calendar box (recommended due to ease of use)

-- Clicking the zoom in and zoom out on the timeline bar to grab a greater range of events (as in normal usage)
+- Click the zoom in and zoom out buttons on the timeline bar to adjust the range of events displayed, as typically done during normal usage.

-- Clicking and dragging on the timeline bar (as in normal usage)
+- Click and drag on the timeline bar as typically done during normal usage.

-- Using the day selector (as in normal usage)
+- Use the day selector as typically done during normal usage.

 -